devEMEL/devEMEL/README.md

 - 🤔 I am open to learn new technologies, open to collaborations.
 I am also open to jobs as I am currently unemployed.
 - 🤔 I have experience in front-end development.
 - 🤔 I am proficient in HTML, CSS, JS and React.js
-- 👯 I am currently learning pyteal and Reach for algorand development.
+- 👯 I am currently learning pyteal for algorand development.